-(a) All the citizens of the country have the right to vote Elections are held regularly.
+(a) All the citizens of the country have right to vote.
+Elections are held regularly

-(b) The country took a loan from international agencies.
-One of the conditions for the given loan was that the government would reduce its expenses on education and health.
+(b) The country took loan from international agencies.
+One of the conditions for giving loan was that the government would reduce its expenses on education and health.

-(c) People speak more than seven languages but education is available only in one language, the language spoken by 52 per cent people of the country.
+(c) People speak more than seven languages but education is available only in one language, the language spoken by 52 percent people of that country.

 (d) Several organisations have given a call for peaceful demonstrations and nation wide strikes in the country to oppose these policies.
 Government has arrested these leaders.

-Q 10.
+Q10.
 In 2004 a report published in USA pointed to the increasing inequalities in that country.
 Inequalities in income reflected in the participation of people in democracy.
 It also shaped their abilities to influence the decisions taken by the government.
-The report
+The report highlighted that:

 Write an essay on ‘Democracy and Poverty’ using the information given in this report but using examples from India.